KeerthanaS2002/COURIER-MANAGEMENT-SYSTEM/README.md

    - Users can track the status of their couriers by entering the courier ID.
    - The system retrieves and displays the courier's current status,as well as information about the sender and receiver.

-4. Status Updates:
+4.Status Updates:
    - Users can update the status of a courier by entering the courier ID and the new status (e.g:"Delivered").

-5. Database Management:
+5.Database Management:
    - The application connects to a MySQL database, creating necessary tables for customers and couriers if they don't already exist.
    - The 'customers' table stores user information, including a unique registration number and encrypted passwords.
    - The 'couriers' table stores information about each courier,including the sender's ID (linked to the customer),receiver details and the current status of the courier.

 Setup Instructions: